 Objective and activities

-The project will develop capacity for sustainable land use planning in Colombia’s Llanos and Paraguay’s Pantanal eco-regions and support knowledge on savannah ecosystems.
+The project develops capacity for sustainable land use planning in Colombia’s Llanos and Paraguay’s Pantanal eco-regions and support knowledge on savannah ecosystems.
 The project addresses threats to high-biodiversity, high carbon savannahs from expanding agriculture and supports an integrated approach to take land use change out of commodity production in savannahs.
-Capacities for land use planning and management will be built across the local, the regional and international scale, working with farmers, local communities and producer associations and supporting regional environmental authorities and local governments.
-The project raises awareness at the international level, including with investors and consumers, and will test and communicate new approaches to address drivers of land use change and greenhouse gas emissions caused by commodity production.
+Capacities for land use planning and management are built across the local, the regional and international scale, working with farmers, local communities and producer associations and supporting regional environmental authorities and local governments.
+The project raises awareness at the international level, including with investors and consumers, and tests and communicates new approaches to address drivers of land use change and greenhouse gas emissions caused by commodity production.
 The project contributes to the national low-carbon development strategies and will be a cornerstone of the regional development plans.